- What is SIA?

 When undertaking any licensable manned guarding activity at an event, a door supervision SIA license will be required on licensed premises and a security guard SIA license will be required on other premises.

-The SIA doesn’t directly provide training for SIA licenses, but there are numerous training facilities in the UK where it’s possible to obtain SIA-endorsed qualifications for an SIA license.
+The SIA doesn’t directly provide training for licenses, but there are numerous training facilities in the UK where it’s possible to obtain SIA-endorsed qualifications for an SIA license.
 Many of these approved training providers can be searched for on the SIA website.
 After the correct training has been undertaken and a qualification has been received, you can start the application for a license.

-Once you’ve completed the relevant training for the license you would like to apply for, an application form for an SIA license can be submitted.
+Once you’ve completed the relevant training for the license you would like to apply for, an application form for a license can be submitted.
 You can do this via the SIA website and will need to provide a selection of documents as proof of your identity as well as a passport style photograph.
 It costs £220 for a three year license and you can check their website for updates on the application progress.

 As the SIA license doesn’t renew automatically, you’ll need to be aware of the expiration date and be proactive when it comes to your new application.
 Your employer may be able to renew this for you but do check with them.
 You won’t need to retrain to renew the license and will cost you an additional £220.

 If you are organising an event where you may need security staff, make sure you properly check the company you’d like to work with.
-All security guards should hold an SIA license but you can also get SIA Approved Contractors, who are organisations that have excelled in the industry and are recognised by the SIA as amongst the best.
+All security guards should hold an Security Industry Authority license but you can also get SIA Approved Contractors, who are organisations that have excelled in the industry and are recognised by the SIA as amongst the best.
 You could also look for additional accreditations such as ISO 9001 certificated, CCAS registered or perhaps a member of Chartered Institutes within the industry.

 Able Investigations are professionally certificated enforcement officers with exceptional experience working in the security industry.
 Our new division of rigorously trained SIA approved security guards are licensed to provide advanced security for private sector events and other security contracts.